 Don’t worry if your baby doesn’t startle every time there’s a loud noise or bright light.
 But if a baby doesn’t have any Moro reflex at all, it could be because of a medical problem.
 These include a birth injury, problems with the brain, or general muscular weakness.

-A Moro reflex that happens only on one side of the body (asymmetrical) may be because of an injury, such as damage to a nerve or spinal cord, or a fracture to the collarbone.
+Abnormal Moro reflex.
+A Moro reflex that happens only on one side of the body (asymmetrical) may be because of an injury, such as damage to a nerve or the spinal cord, or a fracture to the collarbone.
 If your baby’s Moro reflex doesn’t go away after 6 months, this could be a sign of other problems such as a delay in the development of their motor skills or cerebral palsy.